Domaine Rouse: Hyde

 On 24 March 2010, Rouse joined up with Conference North outfit Hyde United.
 He made his Hyde debut on 27 March, coming on as a second half substitute in the 4–0 defeat to AFC Telford United.
-Then after a few good performances coming of the bench he earned his first start on 10 March in a 3–2 win over Redditch United.
+Then after a few good performances coming off the bench he earned his first start on 10 March in a 3–2 win over Redditch United.
 Then next month he made his final appearance for Hyde against Solihull Moors, which ended in a 1–1 draw, also the final game of the season.

 In summer 2010, he left Hyde after just half a year and only four appearances for the club, to join their rivals Droylsden along with David McNiven.

 Droylsden

 He appeared in all three of Droylsden's FA Cup proper fixtures including the 8–2 battering to the hands of Leyton Orient in the second round replay on 7 December 2010.
 Then on 10 January 2011 he started for Droylsden against his former club Hyde, a game in which they won 3–1 to progress to the semi-final of the Manchester Premier Cup, Rouse had a controversial part to play in their second goal when he appeared to shove Steve Halford in the back before playing the ball across goal to Ciaran Kilheeney.